3isenHeiM/pi-pwnbox-rogueap/README.md

 ### Wireless Dedicated Administration Network

- When booting, PwnBox automatically spawns an AP on one interface to allow for easy remote access:
+ When booting, PwnBox automatically spawns an AP on the built-in Raspberry Pi chip for easy remote access:
 - SSID = `PWNBOX_ADMIN` (Hidden SSID)
 - WPA2  Passphrase (PSK) = `Koutto!PwnB0x!`
 - IP AP = 10.0.0.1 (when connected to this network, PwnBox can be accessed at this IP)